A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs: Introduction

-The CL phenomenon of CL-AGNs not only is important for understanding the structure and physics of accretion disk, but also can provide an ideal case for investigating their host galaxies.
+The CL phenomenon of CL-AGNs not only is important for understanding the structure and physics of accretion disks, but it can also provide an ideal case for investigating their host galaxies.
 For normal AGNs, the luminosity from AGNs is overwhelming compared with their host galaxies.
 Both the AGN continuum and broad emission lines seriously weaken the stellar features.
-However, for CL-AGNs, the faded central engines during the ``turn-off" states provide us an excellent chance to investigate the host galaxies in details with minimal contamination from the luminous nuclei.
+However, for CL-AGNs, the faded central engines during the ``turn-off" states provide us an excellent chance to investigate the host galaxies in detail, with minimal contamination from the luminous nuclei.
 Moreover, the connection between small-scale BHs and large-scale host galaxies has been proposed for a long time \citep{2000ApJ...539L..13G,2001AIPC..586..363K,2001MNRAS.320L..30M,2002ApJ...574..740T}.
-The SMBHs commonly exist in galaxy centers and the masses of these present-day SMBHs are correlated with the properties of host galaxies (such as bulge masses and velocity dispersions) \citep{1998AJ....115.2285M,2000ApJ...539L...9F}.
-Many works also show that the evolutions of SMBHs (traced by AGN) and the stellar populations of galaxies (traced by star-formation) are strikingly similar \citep{2004ApJ...615..209H,2008ApJ...679..118S,2010MNRAS.401.2531A}.
+The SMBHs commonly exist in galaxy centers, and the masses of these present-day SMBHs are correlated with the properties of the host galaxies (such as bulge masses and velocity dispersions) \citep{1998AJ....115.2285M,2000ApJ...539L...9F}.
+Many works also show that the evolutions of SMBHs (traced by AGNs) and the stellar populations of galaxies (traced by star-formation) are strikingly similar \citep{2004ApJ...615..209H,2008ApJ...679..118S,2010MNRAS.401.2531A}.